Pseudo-Hamiltonian system identification: Background

 Even when $H$ is not energy in the physical sense, \eqref{ham_ode} is still usually called an energy-preserving system \cite{Hairer06}.
 Moreover, an ODE system may have several preserved quantities and can be written on the form \eqref{ham_ode} for different $H$'s and corresponding non-unique $S$'s \cite{McLachlan1999geometric}.
+If $S$ is the symplectic matrix given in \eqref{canonical_ham}, \eqref{ham_ode} is a canonical Hamiltonian system; if $S(x)$ defines a Poisson bracket satisfying the Jacobi identity, it is a Poisson system \cite{Hairer06}.
+In all experiments in this paper, we assume that $S$ is constant and known.